This Month · July 2026

 Get a Personalised Plan for Your Garden

-Enter your postcode, bed dimensions, and family size — Plant Planner generates a complete 12-month calendar with exact planting dates and weekly email reminders.
+Enter your postcode, bed dimensions, and family size, Plant Planner generates a complete 12-month calendar with exact planting dates and weekly email reminders.

-General May Gardening Tips
+General July Gardening Tips

 The complete guide to what to plant now in Australia

 Timing is everything in an Australian veggie garden.
-Here is how to decide what to plant this month — based on your zone, your frost dates, and what you want to harvest.
+Here is how to decide what to plant this month, based on your zone, your frost dates, and what you want to harvest.

 How Australian planting seasons work

-Unlike the US or UK, Australia's climate is not divided by hardiness zones — it is divided by Tropical, Subtropical, Temperate, Cool, and Arid climate bands.
+Unlike the US or UK, Australia's climate is not divided by hardiness zones, it is divided by Tropical, Subtropical, Temperate, Cool, and Arid climate bands.
 That means "what to plant now" in Darwin is completely different from Hobart, even in the same month.
 Always start by identifying your climate zone (enter your postcode above) before following generic planting calendars.

 Cool-season vs warm-season crops